Natural value. What is a natural number? History, scope, properties

 Natural numbers and their properties

 Natural numbers are used to count objects in life.
-Any natural number uses the digits $0,1,2,3,4,5,6,7,8,9$
+When writing any natural number, the numbers $0,1,2,3,4,5,6,7,8,9$ are used.

 Zero is not considered a natural number.